Common Questions

 When you reach your API limit, or you don't have any more calls available, what will happen?

 When you reach your API call limit, limited either by rate or you don't have any more calls available, the API will return an error, stating either of the 2 cases.
-During rate limits, it is not counted as an actual API call, since you have not yet gained access to the APIs resources.
+All API errors are billable, including rate limits and other error codes that reach the backend, since the API resources have been accessed.

 Calling the API multiple times after being rate-limited, may result in temporary or permanent action against your account.